Super Campers Always

 A Fun, Supportive, and Empowering Environment for Children and Teens with Sickle Cell Anemia

 Super Campers Always offers children and teens with sickle cell anemia (ages 7-17) five days and four nights of summer fun, education, and social connections.

-Dr Andrew Campbell, hematologist and head of the sickle cell anemia program at Children’s National, leads the camp’s medical team.
-Additional medical staff, including doctors, nurses, social workers, physical therapist and psychologists, are on-site 24 hours a day and counselors are trained to deal with issues related to the sickle cell disease.
+Dr. Andrew Campbell, hematologist and head of the sickle cell anemia program at Children’s National, leads the camp’s medical team.
+Additional medical staff, including doctors, nurses, social workers, physical therapists, and psychologists, are on-site 24 hours a day and counselors are trained to deal with issues related to sickle cell disease.

 Campers participate in a myriad of activities.
 Support groups and educational programs promote knowledge, skill development and social connections and campers gain a better understanding of their condition, strengths and self-worth.

 Please contact Brainy Camps at firstname.lastname@example.org for more information.

 Camp Super Campers Always 2021 received support from the following: